Image by William Doree Five Hundred Pixels

 It's Chicago's tallest building, and the 103rd-floor Skydeck puts you high into the heavens.
-Take the ear-popping, 70-second elevator ride to the top and then step onto one of the glass-floored ledges jutting out in mid-air for a knee-buckling perspective straight down.
+Take the ear-popping, 70-second elevator ride to the top and then step onto one of the glass-floored ledges jutting out into mid-air for a knee-buckling perspective straight down.
 On clear days the view sweeps over four states.
 The entrance is on Jackson Blvd.
-Queues can be up to an hour on busy days (peak times are in summer, between 11am and 4pm Friday through Sunday).
+Queues can take up to an hour on busy days (peak times are in summer, between 11am and 4pm Friday through Sunday).

 A bit of history: it was the Sears Tower from its completion in 1973 until insurance broker Willis Group Holdings bought the naming rights in 2009.
 A Skydeck expansion is forthcoming over the next few years and supposedly will include new thrills like a 'ledge walk' on a glass-pane balcony.